 There are plans in place to create approximately 480 additional places over the next 6 years, with 237 due for completion within the next 3 years.
-This will address some of the identified deficits, but not all of the new developments are in the areas of highest need or the type of provision that is required.
-This is particularly true for places for under 2's and FEEE places for 2 year olds.
+This will address some of the identified deficits, as not all the new developments are in the areas of highest need or the type of provision that is required.
+This is particularly true for places for under 2's and FEEE places for 2-year-olds.